HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/usage.md

 ## Deleting an item from the result

-- *To delete an item from the search results, please follow the steps below:*
+- The Delete feature is available from CF229 onwards.
+To delete an item from the search results, please follow the steps below:

 1. Hover over the search result item you want to delete, then click the triple dots overflow icon to open **More** actions menu.
 Click Delete from the menu items that pop out.